mrmcnally/CSharp-Code-Snippets/README.md

 https://ccea.org.uk/post-16/gce/subjects/gce-software-systems-development-2016

-Presentations for each of the below topics are available on request
+Presentation and video for each of the below topics are available on request

 1 - Introduction to C#
 2 - Selection statements